How Winter Can Affect Your Eyes

 Along with dryness and tearing, the cold weather can also cause eye inflammation and redness.
 Use drops or apply a cold compress to reduce the swelling and you’ll be good to go in no time!

-For an eye exam in Lloydminster, make an appointment with Dr. Dave or Dr. Jade.
+For an eye exam in Lloydminster, make an appointment with Dr. Dave or Dr. Jane.
 Need a new pair of glasses or sunglasses?
 Be sure to swing by Eye Expressions optical for the best selection of frames in town.
 Visit us here for more information regarding our services and staff.